nus-cs2113-AY2223S2/tp/docs/UserGuide.md

 Total modular credits you have in this semester: 12
 ```
 ### `listmod with lessons` - Lists all the lessons user is taking in that module
-Shows the list of classes user is taking for that module and their lesson type,day,timing and frequency
+Shows the list of classes user is taking for that module and their lesson type, day, timing and frequency.
 ```
 >> listmod cs2113
 These are your classes for Module CS2113: